MicrosoftDocs/azure-docs/articles/automation/automation-dsc-compile.md

 # Compiling DSC configurations in Azure Automation State Configuration

-You can compile Desired State Configuration (DSC) configurations in two ways with Azure Automation State Configuration: in the Azure portal and with Windows PowerShell.
+You can compile Desired State Configuration (DSC) configurations in two ways with Azure Automation State Configuration: in Azure and in Windows PowerShell.
 The following table helps you determine when to use which method based on the characteristics of each:

-**Azure portal**
+**Azure State Configuration compilation service**

-- Simplest method with interactive user interface
+- Beginner method with interactive user interface
-- Form to provide simple parameter values
 - Easily track job state
-- Access authenticated with Azure logon

 **Windows PowerShell**

-- Call from command line with Windows PowerShell cmdlets
+- Call from Windows PowerShell on local workstation or build service
-- Can be included in automated solution with multiple steps
+- Integrate with development test pipeline
-- Provide simple and complex parameter values
+- Provide complex parameter values
-- Track job state
-- Client required to support PowerShell cmdlets
+- Work with node and non-node data at scale
+- Significant performance improvement
-- Pass ConfigurationData
+- Increased reliability
-- Compile configurations that use credentials

-Once you have decided on a compilation method, use the following procedures to start compiling.

-## Compiling a DSC Configuration with the Azure portal
+## Compiling a DSC Configuration in Azure State Configuration

+### Portal

 1. From your Automation account, click **State configuration (DSC)**.
 1. Click on the **Configurations** tab, then click on the configuration name to compile.